 Six complainants alerted Ofcom to four news items as well as five editions of the programme Khara Sach, a current affairs programme broadcast between 14 May 2014 and 27 May 2014 by the Licensee.

-Malik, a Pakistani actress, and Assad Khan Khattak, including a group of live musicians performing a renowned devotional qawwali.
-The singing of this qawwali during the re-enactment of the wedding was criticised by some clerics and parts of the Pakistani
+Veena Malik, a Pakistani actress, and Assad Khan Khattak, including a group of live musicians performing a renowned devotional qawwali.
+The singing of this qawwali during the re-enactment of the wedding was criticised by some clerics and parts

 This religious song, playing in the background of a fake marriage led to inevitably extreme consequences.